Arfs6/nvda-store/readme.md

 - When receiving results, it runs some capability checks upon each add-on version to determine whether an add-on is installable or updatable.
 - It then builds the user-interface with relevant information.
 - When the user clicks on the "Update" or "Install" button, the client asks the server for the add-on binary matching the desired version.
-- When all data has been received, the downloaded add-on issaved to a temporarx file and the installation process starts.
+- When all data has been received, the downloaded add-on is saved to a temporary file and the installation process starts.